Land & Water Conservation Division

 Paul also oversees technical assistance provided to landowners and municipalities who install soil and water conservation practices for the purpose of improving water quality.
 He also administers the enforcement of three county ordinances which are; the Farmland Preservation Program Conservation Compliance, the Animal Waste Storage Ordinance and the Erosion Control and Stormwater Management Ordinance.

 Paul holds an Associate Degree in Natural Resources from the Fox Valley Technical College.
-He has held a Project and Senior Technician position for Washington County since 1988 and has previous work experience in both Manitowoc and Kewaunee County.
+He has held a Project and Senior Technician position for Washington County since 1988 and has previous work experience in both Manitowoc and Kewaunee Counties.

-Stephanie Egner, CCA, Project Technician
+Stephanie Egner, CCA, TSP, Project Technician

 Stephanie holds a Bachelor of Science Degree from the University of Wisconsin-Stevens Point, where she double majored in Soil Science and Resource Management.
 She has been employed with the Washington County Land and Water Conservation Division since January 2000.